mactul/powermake/README.md

 You can follow the [tutorials](./tutorials/) or explore the [documentation](./documentation.md#documentation) to learn about the infinite possibilities of PowerMake !!
 And if you are too lazy or completely lost, just ask what you are searching for in the [Discussions section](https://github.com/mactul/powermake/discussions).

-If you don't exactly understand why PowerMake is different than Make, CMake, XMake, Scons, etc..., you should read the [Philosophy section](#philosophy).
+If you don't exactly understand why PowerMake is different from Make, CMake, XMake, Scons, etc..., you should read the [Philosophy section](#philosophy).

 ## What is PowerMake?